2023 Best Business Bachelor's Degree Schools in the Far Western US Region

 Out of the 149 schools in the Far Western US Region that were part of this year’s ranking, University of California - Berkeley landed the # 3 spot on the list.

 Full-time students from California pay an average of $14,226 in tuition and fees if they choose to attend UC Berkeley.
-If you are from out of state, expect to pay an average of $43,980.
-On average, bachelor’s degree students take out $15,205 in loans while pursuing their degree.
+Those students who come from outside the state pay an average of $43,980.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $15,205 in student loans.

 Out of the 149 schools in the Far Western US Region that were part of this year’s ranking, Stanford University landed the # 4 spot on the list.

-If you want to attend Stanford, expect to pay an average of $56,169 in tuition and fees.
-Of course, this could be reduced if you receive financial aid.
+The average tuition and fees at Stanford is $56,169.
+In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $13,926 in student loans.

-With a ranking of #6, California Polytechnic State University - San Luis Obispo did quite well on this year’s best schools for business students working on their bachelor’s degree.
+California Polytechnic State University - San Luis Obispo ranked #6 on this year’s list.

-Depending on your major, you may be able to take online classes at Cal Poly San Luis Obispo.
+Cal Poly San Luis Obispo does have options available for those who want to take online classes.
+You will need to check with the school to see if they are available for your specific major.
 In 2019-2020 about 100% of the undergraduate students at the school chose to take one or more online courses.

 Read full report on California Polytechnic State University - San Luis Obispo

-University of Southern California ranked #7 on this year’s list.
+University of Southern California came in at #7 in this year’s edition of the ranking.

 If you want to attend USC, expect to pay an average of $61,503 in tuition and fees.
 Of course, this could be reduced if you receive financial aid.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $15,669 in student loans.
+Bachelor’s Degree recipients from USC accumulate an average of $15,669 in student debt by the time they complete their degree.

 If you want to attend Golden Gate University - San Francisco, expect to pay an average of $11,343 in tuition and fees.
 Of course, this could be reduced if you receive financial aid.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $35,348 in student loans.